Dual Degree, MBA/MSE in Industrial and Systems Engineering

 MBA Electives or Optional Concentration 19

-Complete 9 credits from at least one of the available concentrations (Accounting, Business Analytics, Finance, Human Resources Management, International Business, Information Systems Management, Marketing, Supply Chain, Management), or choose at least three elective courses (9 credits).
+Complete 9 credits from at least one of the available concentrations (Accounting, Business Analytics, Finance, Healthcare Management, Human Resources Management, International Business, Information Systems Management, Marketing, Supply Chain, Management), or choose at least three elective courses (9 credits).

 ISE Core